NOVA IMS - Universidade Nova de Lisboa - Portugal 7th and 8th December

 A confirmation email of receipt will be sent to you after successfully completing the submission form.
 Please keep a copy of this confirmation for your records.

-Acceptance notification will be emailed to the corresponding author on the 9th of September 2018.
-The accepted short papers and posters will be published on GeoMundus website.
+We will publish the accepted short papers and posters on the GeoMundus website.

 For any questions about templates, formatting and submission, please write an email to firstname.lastname@example.org